Linuxfabrik/lfops/roles/openvpn_server/README.md

 # Ansible Role openvpn_server

 This role installs and configures [OpenVPN](https://openvpn.net/) as a server.
 Currently, the only supported configuration is a multi-client server.
+A corresponding client config will be generated to `/tmp/` on the ansible control node.

 FQCN: linuxfabrik.lfops.openvpn_server